JunH3N9/Carpark-information-and-availability/README.md

 8. Display all carparks in a location provided by user
 9. Display carparks with the most parking lots and its relevant details
 10. Generate an output file that combines the data of 'carpark-availability.csv' with its corresponding address, sorted by lots available

+I truly enjoyed working on this project as I was able to work on a project related to python.
+It allowed me to gain a better understanding on the language, as well as learn how to be more efficient with my coding.